daniel-keogh/theory-algos-project/README.md

 ![hash-rate](https://user-images.githubusercontent.com/37158241/112484796-2a46c000-8d72-11eb-8293-b56d9af5acba.png)

 When [12] was written in 2014, a successful hash would have needed to start with 17 zeros, meaning just one out of 1.4x10<sup>20</sup> hashes would be successful.
 Finding such a hash would be more difficult than finding a particular grain of sand out of all the grains of sand on Earth [12].
-Today, at the time of writing it is even harder as the latest recorded Bitcoin block had a target hash consisting of 20 leading zeros and a difficulty level of about 21.866 trillion [13].
+Today, at the time of writing it is even harder as the latest recorded Bitcoin block (shown below) had a target hash consisting of 20 leading zeros and a difficulty level of about 21.866 trillion [13].

 ```
 00000000000000000000edfc2d32a0d6302c200b34d195afa1588d4f61789e5a